Optum Idaho Behavioral Health Plan- Rights & Responsibilities

 What if I am not satisfied with the appeal decision?

 If you disagree with Optum’s appeal decision, you may ask for a State Fair Hearing with the Idaho Department of Health and Welfare.
-This can only be done after you have appealed with Optum first.
+This can only be done after you have appealed with Optum.
 You have 120 days from the date of Optum’s appeal resolution to file a Fair Hearing.

 Will I still get my benefits during an appeal review or Fair Hearing?